yinon-gold/mlops-dtu-project/reports/README.md

 The dev has the following options
 - push and pull to github as he pleases
 	- with every push his build is sent to wandb which will return a csv file with various model metrics
+		- This process aids in tracking and improving model performance over time.
 	- linting will also be checked to ensure high quality code standard
+		- promoting clean and efficient code by showing a failed test if a particular push does not pass the lint8 test

 - push new docker images to the registry
 	- these images will then serve the user role be used in future training.
 The existing docker image will be overwritten